dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerstore/helm/_index.md

 If the gateway certificate is self-signed or if you are using an embedded gateway, then perform the following steps.

-1. To fetch the certificate, run the following command.
+1. Fetch the certificate by running the following command:

    ```bash
    openssl s_client -showcerts -connect <Gateway IP:Port> </dev/null 2>/dev/null | openssl x509 -outform PEM > ca_cert_0.pem